Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/credential_management.md

 To create a credential, select the credential type and enter the required information.

-Once the credential is provisioned by the provider of the resource, you can view the value of a credential only once inside the marketplace, but it will remain on the datatplane.
+Once the credential is provisioned by the provider of the resource, you can view the value of a credential only once inside the marketplace, but it will remain on the data plane.
 Be sure to store it in a secure place to use every time you call a product resource.
 If the credential value is lost, click **Create Credential** to create a new one.

 To delete the existing credential, click the trash bin icon.